 In 1999, the Town of Holliston constructed an addition to the fire station at 59 Central Street.
-This addition included three rear bay doors, each of which was ten feet from the rear property line.
+This addition included three rear bay doors, each of which was approximately ten feet from the rear property line.
 That tight space was not sufficient to provide access to the doors, rendering them unusable.
-So why did the board of selectmen propose such a design?
+So why did the select board propose such a design?

-However, after the addition was built, and the dispatcher put her house up for sale; the select board reversed course and ultimately decided against the purchase of the required rear property.
+However, after the addition was built, and the dispatcher put her house up for sale; the select board reversed course and ultimately decided against the purchase of that required rear property.

 In 2013, the opportunity to purchase the abutting rear property was presented to the town.
-As noted above, the board of selectmen turned it down — thus deciding against a drive-through and against being able to use the three rear doors.
+The Select Board decided against it — thus deciding against a drive-through and against being able to use the three rear doors.

-That same year, the fire station extended the 10 feet of pavement anyways, into the private property that the town had not purchased.
+That same year, the fire station requested to extend the 10 feet of pavement anyway, into the private property that the town had not purchased.
 That request was approved and the pavement applied by the highway department.